inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-Now sure, that would have solved the surface problem for the NGO's, but on the Monday morning of Mastercard's week-long workshop on this project, I asked the simple question - 'WHO are we trying to solve this problem for - the NGO's, or the refugees?'.
+Now sure, that would have solved the surface problem for the NGO's, but on the Monday morning of Mastercard's week-long workshop on this project, I asked the simple question - 'WHO are we trying to solve this problem for - is it for the NGO's, or for the refugees?'.

-Now, it took a bit of pestering on my part, but long story short, by the Thursday afternoon of that week the idea of giving each individual refugee their OWN personal database (i.e., a Solid Pod) really began to take hold, as it sank in that user-centric Pods would allow those refugees to grant not only ANY NGO, but also ANY shopkeeper, or ANY micro-finance provider, etc., access to all the data they needed to provide their services.
+Now, it took a bit of pestering on my part, but long story short, by the Thursday afternoon of that week the idea of giving each individual refugee their OWN personal database (i.e., a Solid Pod) really began to take hold, as it sank in that user-centric Pods would NOT ONLY allow those refugees to grant access to the select few NGO's here, but also grant access to ANY shopkeeper, or ANY micro-finance provider, or ANY government department, etc., - in other words, providing access to all the data they needed to provide their services.

-This idea became the Pamoja project (meaning 'Altogether' in Swahili), and the idea REALLY took off within the NGO's themselves (as it so clearly fit their remit to serve the individual).
+This idea became the Pamoja project (meaning 'Altogether' in Swahili), and the idea REALLY took off within the NGO's themselves (as it so clearly fit their remit to serve individuals).

 Separate pilots were then agreed with the Red Cross, and then jointly with Oxfam and WorldVision, but then, again long story short, but basically I left Mastercard and joined Inrupt.

-My final involvement with Pamoja however was to enter it as the JOINT Inrupt and Mastercard entry in the World Bank's first ever "Mission Billion Challenge" in 2019.
-This annual challenge is to address digital identity in the developing world, and had 170 entries from 54 countries.
+My final involvement with Pamoja however was to enter it as a JOINT Inrupt and Mastercard entry in the World Bank's first ever "Mission Billion Challenge" in 2019.
+This annual challenge is to address Digital Identity in the developing world, and had 170 entries from 54 countries.

 Now, Solid actually only came 2nd in that competition, so I don't really want to talk any more about that :) !
-And explaining the reasons we only came 2nd would require pints in the pub later...
+And explaining the political reasons we only came 2nd would require pints in a pub later I think...

 ## Visualizing a Pod